This very flavorful mushroom frittata is keto and low-carb, gluten-free, and made with just a few simple ingredients.

 Variations

-- As suggested above, you can use plain whole-milk Greek yogurt instead of sour cream.
+- You can use plain whole-milk Greek yogurt as a substitute for sour cream.

 - Cook the mushrooms in avocado oil, butter, or ghee.